 - Cover each chicken breast piece with the seasoning, either coat or just cover top with the spices and flip seasoned side down in skillet, then season the other side in pan.

 - Sear for a 3-5 minutes until chicken easily releases from pan and is dark in color.

 - Flip and sear another minute or two before moving the skillet to the oven.
 As you can see, the outer surface is seared, but middle is still pink.

 - Bake for 8-15 minutes.
 The wide variation on time is due to varying sizes of chicken breasts.
 A small 4 oz breast will be done in about 10 minutes, whereas the larger breasts like I've shown here will take 13-15 minutes to cook thoroughly.

-- While you can serve as is, I prefer to slice the breasts prior to serving.
+- Let the chicken rest a few minutes before serving.
+While you can serve as is, I prefer to slice the breasts prior to serving.